helena-intel/snippets/embeddings_npu/README.md

 INPUT_SIZE in the convert.py script to change this.
 We also configure the tokenizer to pad tokens to the INPUT_SIZE.

+> [!NOTE]
+> The batch size can be changed dynamically at inference time.
+To enable this,
+> we add `set_layout()` to the convert.py script and `ov.set_batch()` to
+> the inference code.
+> It is also possible to change the sequence length dynamically, by reshaping
+> the model and modifying the tokenizer.
+This is outside the scope of this example.

 Using OpenVINO's [preprocessing
 API](https://docs.openvino.ai/2024/openvino-workflow/running-inference/optimize-inference/optimize-preprocessing.html),
 we can embed L2 normalization in the model.
 This is not required, but it is